 - Terrain: Paved road

-- Shoes: Sneakers
+- Shoes: Boots or Sneakers

 Technically, this hike is located in Daly City, but it’s a hike near Pacifica so I’m including it on this list!
 This is an easy 2-mile ocean sidewalk located just North of Pacifica on Highway 1.
 Looking South you can see Pacifica Pier and Mori Point on a clear day.